AndrewChacon/project-root-lock/README.md

 > In this arena, *only the ruthless ascend*.
 You want to pass OSCP?
 > Then you must become the **KEY** that unlocks every system... even if it means breaking the lock."

-— Jinpachi Ego, if he trained elite hackers
+— Jinpachi Ego, if he trained elite hackers.

 ---